RKS Teanoai II: Design

 In addition to the commanding officer's quarters, the boats have seven living quarters designed to berth 20 crew members.
 Three of them are staterooms that have their own showers in order to accommodate a mixed-sex crew.
 They also have a sick bay with a separate ventilation system, which during normal operations is used as two berths, bringing the total complement up to 23.

 The vessels have a stern launching ramp enabling launch of a WRH635 fast rescue boat without requiring the parent ship to first come to a halt.
 These are SOLAS-certified rigid-hulled inflatable boats designed to carry up to 15 persons.
 They are 6.35 m long, with two Yamaha 90 hp outboard motors and an operational weight of 2612.5 kg.
 The stern is also equipped with a port side crane serving a 16 m2 cargo deck.

 Australia instructed that the boats would be delivered without armament, but they were designed to be capable of mounting an autocannon of up to 30 mm on their foredeck, and a 0.50-calibre machine gun both port and starboard in front of the bridge.

 In June 2022, three design flaws were reported in the media.
 This included cracking in the coupling between the engine and the gear box, the sick bay ventilation system recirculating air and an exhaust leak causing carbon monoxide to enter the normally non-crewed engine compartment.

 Delivery

+RKS Teanoai II sailing into Sydney Harbour as part of the Exercise Kakadu Fleet Review 2026.

 The Teanoai II was the eighth to be launched by Austal, between 20 April and 23 April 2020, and was originally scheduled to be delivered to the Kiribati Police Maritime Unit later in the summer.
 However, the Kiribati police crew were at the time unable to collect her due to COVID-19 travel policies, which pushed her delivery into 2021.

 She was eventually given to Kiribati in a certificate signing ceremony in Henderson on 18 June 2021, and thus became the eleventh boat of her class.
 In attendance were, among others, Mr Vince Connelly (MP for Stirling) and Mr Paul Wenham (Honorary Consul General to Kiribati), along with the Teanoai II's first commanding officer, Superintendent Tom Redfern, and the rest of her new crew.

 She arrived in her home port of Tarawa in mid-August, having sailed via Cairns and the Solomon Islands.

+Service history

+In March 2026, the ship participated in the Royal Australian Navy's Exercise Kakadu Fleet Review on Sydney Harbour.